Jayesh97/Dynamic_programming/interview/Dhcp.md

    subnet) and the value contains the configuration parameters for the client.

+The protocol defines
+   that the key will be (IP-subnet-number, hardware-address) unless the client explicitly supplies an identifier using the 'client identifier' option.

 ## Allocation of Network Address - usecase 2

- As a consistency check, the allocating server SHOULD probe the reused address before allocating the address, e.g., with an ICMP echo request, and the client SHOULD probe the newly received address, e.g., with ARP.
+ As a consistency check - for reused addresses, the allocating server SHOULD probe the reused address before allocating the address, e.g., with an ICMP echo request, and the client SHOULD probe the newly received address, e.g., with ARP.

 ## dhcp options

-The first four octets of the 'options' field of the DHCP message contain the (decimal) values 99, 130, 83 and 99, respectively (this is the same magic cookie

 One particular option -
    the "DHCP message type" option - must be included in every DHCP